rikvdkleij/intellij-haskell/README.md

 # IntelliJ plugin for Haskell

-When I was learning Haskell, I was missing the nice features of IntelliJ IDEA.
-First approach was to use default way of creating IntelliJ plugin by defining grammar and lexer according to [Haskell report](http://www.haskell.org/onlinereport/haskell2010/haskellch10.html).
-That did not workout because I could not define all the recursiveness.
+When I was learning Haskell, I missed the nice features of IntelliJ IDEA.
+My first approach was to use default way of creating an IntelliJ plugin by defining a grammar and a lexer according to [Haskell report](http://www.haskell.org/onlinereport/haskell2010/haskellch10.html).
+That didn't work out because I could not define all the recursion.
-Decided to use grammar and lexer definitions only for tokenizing and parsing Haskell code, so not for syntax checking the code.
-This is needed for syntax highlighting, all kind of navigation and so on.
+Then I decided to use grammar and lexer definitions only for tokenizing and parsing Haskell code, and not for syntax checking the code.
+This is needed for syntax highlighting, all kinds of navigation and so on.
-Further Haskell language support is done with the support of the external tools: ghc-mod and haskell-docs.
+Further Haskell language support is provided with the support of external tools: ghc-mod and haskell-docs.

-This plugin is written mainly in Scala and is not mentioned to support GHC/Cabal directly.
-This plugin support sandbox projects and expects that the Cabal init/install/build is done on command-line.
+This plugin is written mainly in Scala and is not meant to support GHC/Cabal directly.
+It supports sandbox projects and expects that Cabal init/install/build is done on the command line.

 Any feedback is welcome!!